yogi1003/domaintoip/README.md

-# domaintoip
+# Domaintoip
-Change Domain to IP
+Change Domain-list to IP-list